What's At Stake.

 My campaign is issuing its first campaign ad hitting hard on the pain and suffering being endured by too many San Franciscans.
-The video is a compilation of what Paul has seen first hand, heard during conversations with constituents or read about in local new articles.
-It's a video of the family pain Paul Bellar is trying to ease in his run for Assessor/Recorder.
+The video is a compilation of what I has seen first hand, heard during conversations with constituents or read about in local new articles.
+It's a video of the family pain I am trying to ease in my run for Assessor/Recorder.

 The Assessor/Recorder is the most underutilized position in San Francisco.
 As a result of negligence on the part of appointed career politicians with little to no understanding of San Francisco real estate, the office has dropped the ball in its responsibilities of vital real estate statistics.
 A full and comprehensive understanding of our housing is paramount to help ease the housing crisis.
 This understanding can help guide City Hall, supervisors and the mayor in crafting well informed legislation that can help our citizens.

 Once our housing is understood, it is the responsibility of the Assessor/Recorder to fairly apply all applicable laws of taxation, both state and local.
 The key to a fair and open process is removing the mystery from how the office of the Assessor/Recorder interprets and applies the data collected on each property.
 Clear explanation of the methodology applied to the assessment process, as well as an open view of the data collected by the office, will ensure that property owners are empowered.